WatchMkr/read-only-root-pop/setup.md

 Install flatpaks with `flatpak install $application`.
 Install nix packages with `nix-env -i $application`.

+Caveats

-There are some caveats.
-Settings > Users will not work because with read-only root.
-CUPS also doesn't work for printing.
-More caveates may still exist with samba.
+- Settings > Users will not work because with read-only root
+- CUPS also doesn't work for printing.
+- Connecting to a new wireless network requires setting the root volume to read/write though it can be changed back to read only after connecting
+- More caveates may still exist with samba.
 For more info see https://wiki.debian.org/ReadonlyRoot.

 These instructions were adapted from here https://mutschler.dev/linux/pop-os-btrfs-22-04/#changes-to-fstab.
 Thanks for the excellent write-up.